 To learn whether documenting modifications to code in a CHANGELOG file or elsewhere is required, check the licence text or licence summaries such as those in Important licences for licence selection [Wiki_ImportantLicences].

-Declare the use of licence options if available for the chosen licence.

-Some licences provide options that should be explicitly stated if they are applied.

-Options may include accepting later or future versions of the licence or relicensing to specific licences endorsed by the original licence.

 Document dependencies, their licences, notices and copyright information.

 Document the licences of directly included dependencies in a dedicated dependencies file or within the project documentation.

-Include copyright information for these dependencies and links to official licence texts.
+They are typically listed in the NOTICES file, in line with licensing requirements.
+It may also include disclaimers and acknowledgements, including those related to funding of the work.
+Also include copyright information for these dependencies and links to official licence texts.

+Alternatively, this information may be provided in the README file in a more concise form.

 For source code components in subfolders, store their licences, copyright and notices files there.

+Consider using an AUTHORS (or CONTRIBUTORS) file to acknowledge and credit individual contributors and acknowledge the related project activity, as well as funding as required by the contract or programme.

+If detailed information about individuals is not provided, funding credits can be placed in the COPYRIGHT file.
+Key information about developers and funding should also be summarised in the README file and on the website.

 Document licence adherence, contribution and updating.

 Provide clear guidance for users and contributors on adhering to licensing requirements in a README, CONTRIBUTING or CODE_OF_CONDUCT file.
 Examples of this are the guidelines provided by FileSender [FileSender_Contrib] and Atom [Atom_Contrib].